Ifiht/DROIDROOT/pixel8/README.md

 1. Go to the android images site: https://developers.google.com/android/ota
 2. Download the file link (full OTA image) for the Pixel 8 with the correct major version.
 3. extract boot.img with https://github.com/tobyxdd/android-ota-payload-extractor
+    - Example: `./android-ota-payload-extractor ~/Downloads/shiba-ota-cp1a.260305.018-592992df/payload.bin boot`
-4. Send boot.img to your phone, and patch with Magisk
+5. Send boot.img to your phone, and patch with Magisk
-5. Send patched image back to the PC, and patch the phone:
+6. Send patched image back to the PC, and patch the phone:
   - connect with USB debugging and confirm with `adb devices`
   - `adb reboot bootloader`
   - verify with `fastboot devices`